davidricardocastro/horse_riding_stable/readme.md

-# Project Title: Talli Andantino
+# Project Title: Horse riding stable
-Full website for a horse ridding stable in Nurmijärvi, Finland Users can book a certan time and date for a riding lesson
+Full website for a horse riding stable Finland

 ## Getting Started
 You can copy the project and run it on your local machine for development and testing purposes.

-### Prerequisites
+## Prerequisites
-You need to install Laravel, mySQL and Boostrap 4 to be able to run it properly.
+Apache server
+PHP >= 7.1.
+mySQL

+## Notes
+Riding lessons booking system is still under development Images have copyrights and cannot be used for other projects